In the realm of psychological thrillers, "Fractured" has left audiences on the edge of their seats, craving more suspense and mystery.

 Wayne Duvall

-The Girl with the Dragon Tattoo
+The Girl on the Train (2016)

 Tate Taylor's "The Girl on the Train" revolves around Rachel Watson (Emily Blunt), an alcoholic who becomes entangled in a missing person's investigation.
 Obsessively observing a seemingly perfect couple from her train, Rachel's life takes a dark turn when the woman goes missing.
 The film navigates themes of memory, perception, and deception, mirroring the psychological elements present in "Fractured."
 Both films keep audiences guessing as they explore fractured realities and the impact of personal turmoil on the perception of truth.